 Placement Testing Information

-IF ENGLISH IS NOT THE STUDENTS FIRST LANGUAGE, they will take tests different than those described here for the English and reading sections.
-Students should call the Enrollment Services Center at 607.844.6580 to find out about the tests they will need to take.
+IF ENGLISH IS NOT YOUR FIRST LANGUAGE, you may be required to take different placement tests.
+Student should call the Enrollment Services Center at 607.844.6580 to find out what tests they will need to take.

 There are numerous websites that contain practice tests and information to help "brush up" on your skills.